 Livestock use affects a far greater proportion of BLM and Forest Service lands than do roads, timber harvest and wildfires combined, the researchers said in their study.
 But effort to mitigate the pervasive effects of livestock has been comparatively minor, they said, even as climatic impacts intensify.

 Although the primary emphasis of this analysis is on ecological considerations, the scientists acknowledged that the changes being discussed would cause some negative social, economic and community disruption.

 “If livestock grazing on public lands were discontinued or curtailed significantly, some operations would see reduced incomes and ranch values, some rural communities would experience negative economic impacts, and the social fabric of those communities could be altered,” the researchers wrote in their report, citing a 2002 study.

 Among the observations of this report:

-The advent of climate change has significantly added to historic and contemporary problems that result from cattle and sheep ranching, the report said, which first prompted federal regulations in the 1890s.
+The advent of climate change are adding to historic and contemporary problems.
+Problems resulting from cattle and sheep ranching.
+Thereby prompting federal regulations since the 1890s.